mggg/GerryChain/docs/topics/realworldplans.md

-# Using `maup` to use a real-life plan in GerryChain
+# Using `maup` to import a real-life plan in GerryChain

 To generate an ensemble of districting plans using GerryChain, we need a starting point for our Markov chain.
 GerryChain gives you functions like